 Is hard seltzer gluten-free?

 Not all hard seltzer brands are truly and naturally gluten-free.

 Most manufacturers use cane sugar instead of gluten to produce the alcohol in hard seltzers.
-But that doesn’t mean that hard seltzers are high in calories!

 When it comes to gluten, some hard seltzer brands use gluten-containing grains.
 Producers take out most of these gluten grains during fermentation, but still they can’t get rid of all gluten.